KarimZidan007/Andriod-Automotive/Automotive_Standart_Notes/README.md

 ![alt text](images/switch.webp)

+- types of switches
+1- managments switch ( has CPU and i could do some managment instructions on it ) 2- unmanagments switch ( just do routing for frames)

 - **inside switch configuration i could set VLAN EX: (port1 , port2) on VLAN1 , so i made routing , i route the frame to a specific vlan network**